HelenoPaiva/AnesthesiaTOC/README.md

 Each execution:

-1. Queries Crossref for recent articles from each journal
+1. Queries Crossref for recent articles
 2. Normalizes and de-duplicates records
-3. Selects a non-future publication date
+3. Applies publication date validation
-4. Identifies articles published ahead of print
+4. Detects Ahead-of-Print articles
-5. Optionally enriches entries with PubMed links
+5. Optionally enriches entries with PubMed identifiers
-6. Updates journal-level SJR metrics when available
+6. Updates journal-level SJR metrics
 7. Writes new dataset files only when changes are detected

 The web interface reflects updates automatically after deployment.

+---

+## Software registration and intellectual property

+The software has been **registered as a Programa de Computador** at the
+**Instituto Nacional da Propriedade Industrial (INPI), Brazil**, under **personal ownership**, prior to journal submission.

+This registration establishes legal authorship and priority while remaining fully compatible with open academic dissemination and future development.

 ---